Call now in confidence immediate help & advice 24/7

 It could be an unexpected trigger, an overwhelmingly strong craving or a stressful situation that pushes you to turn back to substance use as a way to escape.

-It’s important to create a relapse prevention plan before leaving rehab in Plymouth, and it’s even more crucial to refer to it throughout the weeks, months and years after treatment.
+It’s important to create a relapse prevention plan before leaving drug and alcohol rehab in Plymouth, and it’s even more crucial to refer to it throughout the weeks, months and years after treatment has concluded.

 Creating a plan can help you to feel more confident about navigating the outside world and can help you to identify any potential situations that may cause you to relapse.